A simple JavaScript Game

 Test your application on a smartphone, and adapt it to small screens.
 If you do not have a smartphone, you can test smartphone emulation in Chrome or Firefox (

-).You can read this guide on mobile development, in particular the part on using the
+Shfit+Ctrl+M).You can read this guide on mobile development, in particular the part on using the

-meta tag (in French).
+viewportmeta tag (in French).